openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 The storage is an in-kernel feature on a LIO-target framework.
 The superset features include multi-thread architecture (on SIMD support), without blocks and superlative performance due to advance features.
 The SCSI features such as Assymetric Logical Unit Assignment (ALUA) as well as Persistent Reservation enabled for enhanced performance.
 The thin LUN provisioning coupled with full error recovery ensures consistency.

-The core of these developments is that different storage protocols can now be called as SCSI targets through the iSCSI, the Fibre Channel™s Fibre Channel over Ethernet.
+The core of these developments is that different storage protocols can now be called as SCSI targets through the iSCSI, the Fibre Channelâ€™s Fibre Channel over Ethernet.
 The [linux-isci.org](http://www.linux-iscsi.org/wiki/Features) features will in future supersede the existing SCSI subset.
 That is the SANs will no longer be on STGT, the SCSI Target Framework, or the CONFIG_SCSI_TGT on the kernel configuration.

 **Extended storage control on the in-kernel polling framework**